dunnkers/fseval/README.md

 [Infinite Selection](https://github.com/giorgioroffo/Infinite-Feature-Selection) | `pip install git+https://github.com/dunnkers/infinite-selection.git` ℹ️ | `+estimator@ranker=infinite_selection`

 ℹ️  This library was customized to make it compatible with the fseval pipeline.

+If you would like to install simply all dependencies, download the fseval [requirements.txt](https://github.com/dunnkers/fseval/blob/master/requirements.txt) file and run `pip install -r requirements.txt`.

 ### About
 Built by [Jeroen Overschie](https://dunnkers.com/) as part of a Masters Thesis.